bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jerrard.md

 * Harley, like Jerrard, worked almost exclusively on quintic equations.
 * in 1862, Cockle published a guarded surrender to Abel and Hamilton which must have been a blow to Jerrard: Cockle had been the best he had had by way of a mathematical supporter.
 * Moreover, by the 1860s, Cockle was being forced to point out in print mistakes of Jerrard, and in this he was joined by Arthur Cayley.
-* Jerrard died at his brother's house, the rectory at Long Stratton, Norfolk.

 Born 25 November 1804, Bodmin, Cornwall, England.
 Died 23 November 1863, Long Stratton, Norfolk, England.